adammckinski/A-Governed-Zero-Trust-AI-Gateway/README.md

 ## Purpose

-CloudSentinel demonstrates that private AI can be exposed to approved users while preserving identity, segmentation, scoped knowledge, local inference, and controlled offboarding.
+This architecture demonstrates that private AI can be exposed to approved users while preserving identity, segmentation, scoped knowledge, local inference, and controlled offboarding.

 ## Author

 Adam McKinski
+CloudSentinel Solutions

+## License / Use

+© 2026 Adam McKinski / CloudSentinel Solutions.
+All rights reserved.

+This repository is published for portfolio, reference, and educational review purposes.
+No license is granted to copy, modify, redistribute, or commercialize the documents or architecture materials without written permission.